cloudfoundry-attic/cf-docs-deprecated/content/frameworks/nodejs/nodejs-tutorial/step02-creating-ui.md

 ```

-If we look at init method of each widget, there are few callback functions which will be invoked on certian events.
-We will have a look at them in out next chapter.
+If you look at init method of each widget, there are a few callback functions which will be invoked during certian events.
+This is explained in next chapter.

-Since explaining how to create a widget is out of the scope of this document, it is not convered here.
-You can learn it from [here](http://net.tutsplus.com/tutorials/javascript-ajax/coding-your-first-jquery-ui-plugin/)
+Since explaining how to create a widget not within the scope of this document, you can learn about it [here](http://net.tutsplus.com/tutorials/javascript-ajax/coding-your-first-jquery-ui-plugin/).

 ## Check Point

 Open your browser and type http://localhost:4000.
-This time instead of blank app with welcome message, you will see widgets rendered on your screen after you have given your name when prompted for your name.
+This time instead of blank app with a welcome message, you will see widgets rendered on your screen after you have given your name when prompted for it.

 ![app with UI](/images/screenshots/nodejs-whiteboard/whiteboard-01.png)

-<p><a class="button-plain"  style="padding: 3px 15px;" href="/frameworks/nodejs/nodejs-tutorial/step01-developing-nodejs-app.html">Prev</a>  <a class="button-plain"  style="padding: 3px 15px; float: right;" href="/frameworks/nodejs/nodejs-tutorial/step03-developing-nodejs-app.html">Next</a></p>
+<p><a class="button-plain"  style="padding: 3px 15px;" href="/frameworks/nodejs/nodejs-tutorial/step01-developing-nodejs-app.html">Prev</a>  <a class="button-plain"  style="padding: 3px 15px; float: right;" href="/frameworks/nodejs/nodejs-tutorial/step03-integrating-shapes-canvas.html">Next</a></p>